furkanbaran5/Autonomous-Earthquake-SAR-Drone/README.md

   - **3D mapping** using **OctoMap** and costmap-based navigation.
   - **Path planning** with the **A\*** algorithm and trajectory-based following.
   - **Finite State Machine (FSM)** for mission flow control.
-  - **Depth camera integration** for improved localization and mapping.
-  - **Gazebo simulation** for testing earthquake-like scenarios and algorithm validation.

 ---